disease-data-intelligence/3G_weight_loss_prediction/README.md

 The output of this program will be model performances, parameters and random forest Gini feature importances saved as binary pickled files (".model") per random state.
 Furthermore, this will save a ".features" file containing the names of the features used in the final model.

-The model flow is depicted in the below figure.
+The model flow is depicted in the below figure is from [1].
 The features for the models either go directly or have feature selection applied either by prior knowledge using known biology or a data-driven forward selection of features.
 The models are random forest binary classifiers trained and tested using 50 times of 5-fold shuffle-split cross-validations.
 ![flow_chart](flow_chart.png)